flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

 ??? tip "Disconnect the Tug"
     ### Disconnect the Tug

-    If you have the "NW STRG DISC" message on the upper ECAM display but you can't see a tug, please press ++shift+'P'++ on your keyboard to disconnect the invisible pushback tug.
+    If you have the "NW STRG DISC" message on the upper ECAM display, but you can't see a tug, please press ++shift+'P'++ on your keyboard to disconnect the invisible pushback tug.

     This is an MSFS issue sometimes triggered by pushback tools like Toolbar Pushback Add-on and the flyPad pushback